rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ###Finding via USB
 Printing via USB is supported from Android devices only.
 To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](http://../guide/printing#supported-printers) **using an OTG cable or adapter.**

-NOTE: The USB On-the-Go (OTG) spec permits a mobile device to act as "host" to client peripherals such as flash drives, keyboards and printers.

-Use the `search.Printers` method  and the connecionType as `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1.**

 Sample JavaScript code:

 	:::javascript